 How TMAO May Cause Arteriosclerosis What you eat determines which types of bacteria live in your gut because your intestinal bacteria eat the same foods that you do.
 When you change your diet, you change your intestinal bacteria also (mBio, March 17, 2015;6(2):e02481-14).
 Red meat (meat from mammals), processed meats, dairy products and eggs contain lecithin, carnitine and choline.
 When you eat these animal products, you grow bacteria in your gut that convert the lecithin, carnitine and choline into TMAO (Curr Opin Lipidol, Feb 2014;25(1):48-53).
 However, if you seldom or never eat animal products, you are likely to have very low levels of bacteria in your gut that make TMAO.
 Feeding steak to vegans does not raise blood levels of TMAO (Nat Med, May 2013;19(5):576-85).
 Extensive research has shown that TMAO changes the liver's production of bile acids that punch holes in arteries to start plaques forming in the arteries of animals (Curr Opin Lipidol, Apr 2016;27(2):148-54).

 My Recommendations Research over the last 65 years has shown that eating red meat is associated with increased risk for heart attacks, strokes and some cancers, but there is still no agreement on why this association exists.
 The cholesterol and saturated fats in meat have been largely exonerated; see my report on The Saturated Fat Debate.
-While we await further research on TMAO and other possible explanations, I recommend limiting or avoiding red meat, processed meats and possibly other animal products in your diet.
+While we await further research on TMAO and other possible explanations, I recommend limiting or avoiding red meat, processed meats and possibly limiting other animal products in your diet.